roddhjav/apparmor.d/docs/install.md

 ## Partial install

 For test purposes, you can install specific profiles with the following commands.
-Abstractions, tunables, and most of the OS dependent post-processing is managed.
+Abstractions, tunable, and most of the OS dependent post-processing is managed.

 ```sh
 make